Catherine Kling

 Catherine L. Kling (born 1960) is an American economist, currently a Tisch University Professor in the Dyson School of Applied Economics and Management and Faculty Director at the Atkinson Center for a Sustainable Future at Cornell University.
 In 2015, Kling was elected to the United States National Academy of Sciences.
 Kling has conducted research in the areas of environmental policy design and the valuation of environmental goods.

 Until July 2018, Kling was the Charles F. Curtiss Distinguished Professor in Agriculture and Life Sciences at Iowa State University.

+Additionally, she is a chair of the Water Science and Technology Board of the National Academy of Sciences as well as serving president of the Association of Environmental and Resource Economists.

+On March 27, 2025, she delivered the annual lecture for the Center for Environmental and Resource Economic Policy (CEnREP) at North Carolina State University.
+The talk was titled “The Social Cost of Water Pollution" and focused on the economic consequences of water pollution from agricultural practices.